jengelh/libhx/doc/option_parsing.rst

 .. [#f4] popt failed to do this for a long time.

-A table-based approach allows for the parser to run as one atomic block of code (callbacks are, by definition, “special” exceptions), making it more opaque than an open-coded ``getopt``(3) loop.
-You give it your argument vector and the table, snip the finger (call the parser function once), and it is done.
-In getopt on the other hand, the getopt function returns for every argument it parsed and needs to be called repeatedly.
+A table-based approach allows for the parser to run as one unit, quite unlike the open-coded ``getopt``(3) loop where the function returns for every argument it parsed and needs to be called repeatedly.

 Synopsis